 Rooms • Pools & Grounds • Unique Activities • Restaurants • Spa • Hana Town • Getting to Hana • Overview

 Travaasa resort can be categorized into 2 sections the Family & Garden Suites and the Sea Ranch Cottages.

 Family and Garden Suites

-(23 low-rise garden view suites and 4 condos) We stayed in the garden suites and found it perfect for what we need.
-They're located close to every part of the resort.
-Our room was much larger than most hotel/resort rooms we've stayed at.
+(23 low-rise garden view suites and 4 condos) We stayed in the garden suites and found it perfect for what we needed.
+They’re located close to every part of the resort.
+Our room was much larger than most hotel/resort rooms we’ve stayed at.
 It also had a very large bathroom with large bath and separate shower.
 The bath had a large window to a small atrium.
-Also, attached to the room was a separate sun room or living room.
+Also, attached to the room was a separate sunroom or living room.
 It acted as our kitchen/living room/baby room.
 This room opens up to a large partly-covered Lanai with table and lawn chairs.
 The lanai had great views of the sprawling lawns and gardens.

 Having a baby, we were worried about the noise our baby would make at night.
 Turns out the walls are thick enough that our neighbors didn’t hear a peep (phew!)

 (A QUICK NOTE: We arrived to find a fresh loaf of banana bread.
 That was a nice touch.
 Also, we love that the complimentary coffee was local Hawaiian whole bean fresh coffee in decaf and regular.
 They had a grinder and everything.
 That was another nice touch.)